salesforce/botsim/README.md

 We welcome the contribution from the open-source community to improve BotSIM.
 To support new bot platforms, please also follow the [guidelines](https://opensource.salesforce.com/botsim/latest/advanced_usage.html) detailed in the code documentation.

 ## System Demo and Technical Report
+A dashboard demo of the Streamlit App can be accessed [here](https://salesforce-botsim.herokuapp.com/).
 You can find more details regarding BotSIM designs in our technical report:
 ```
 @article{guangsen2022-botsim-tr,